 Under European Union regulatory systems, marketing authorizations may be submitted either under a centralized or a decentralized procedure ("DCP").
 Under the centralized procedure, a single application to the EMA leads to an approval granted by the European Commission which permits the marketing of the product throughout the EU.
 The centralized procedure is mandatory for certain classes of medicinal products such as new substances for the treatment of oncology.
 In addition, all medicinal products developed by certain biotechnological means, and those developed for cancer and other specified diseases and disorders, must be authorized via the centralized procedure.
 The centralized procedure will apply to any of our products that are developed by means of a biotechnology process or are intended for treatment of cancer.
 The DCP is used for products that are not eligible or not required to be authorized by the centralized procedure.
-The centralized procedure is optional for certain other products.
-Since the exit of the UK from the European Union, the UK has been excluded from the centralized procedure.
 It will be necessary for applicants to make a separate application to the UK Medicines and Healthcare products Regulatory Agency ("MHRA") for a UK marketing authorization.
 There is currently no procedure for mutual EU/UK recognition of new medicinal products.

 As with FDA approval, we may not be able to secure regulatory approvals in the EU in a timely manner, if at all.
-Additionally, as in the U.S., post-approval regulatory requirements, such as those regarding product manufacture, marketing, or distribution, would apply to any product that is approved in the EU, and failure to comply with such obligations could have a material adverse effect on our ability to successfully commercialize any product.
+Additionally, as in the U.S., postapproval regulatory requirements, such as those regarding product manufacture, marketing, or distribution, would apply to any product that is approved in the EU, and failure to comply with such obligations could have a material adverse effect on our ability to successfully commercialize any product.